giorgisio/goav/README.md

 ```

+## More Examples

+Coding examples are available in the examples/ directory.

 ## Note
 - Function names in Go are consistent with that of the libraries to help with easy search
 - [cgo: Extending Go with C](http://blog.giorgis.io/cgo-examples)
+- goav comes with absolutely no warranty.

 ## Contribute
 - Fork this repo and create your own feature branch.